 Most diving at Catalina Sea Camp is done from shore at Toyon Bay.
 Campers may enter the water doing a shore/surf entry or from our floating dock doing a giant stride entry.
-Toyon Bay is mostly sandy bottomed, with rocky reef on either end.
+Toyon Bay is mostly sandy bottomed, with rocky reef and emerging kelp forests on either end.
 Pier pilings and reef balls add structure to the middle of the bay.